Here's who England will play next at Euro 2020 - following win over Germany in last 16

 Who will England play after Germany?

-Now that England have brushed off Germany, they will come up against either Sweden or Ukraine in the quarter final of Euro 2020 on 3 July in Rome.
+Now that England have brushed off Germany, they will come up against Ukraine in the quarter-final of Euro 2020 on 3 July in Rome.

-Sweden vs Ukraine is the last Round of 16 tie to be played at the 2021 tournament - kicking off after England vs Germany at 8pm on 29 June at Hampden Park in Glasgow.
+Sweden vs Ukraine was the last Round of 16 tie to be played at the 2021 tournament - taking place at Hampden Park in Glasgow.

-Sweden beat Spain on the way to topping their group while Ukraine finished third in their group behind Netherlands and Austria - two teams who have already been beaten in last 16 ties.

-The Swedes have one of the tournament's sharpshooters in their ranks in Emil Forsberg, who has bagged three already from the group stages.
+And it was Ukraine who came out on top, winning 2-1 thanks to a goal in the last minute of extra time by Artem Dovbyk.

-So, England have finished top of their group, beaten Germany and seen off Sweden in a goalfest of a quarter final, in which Harry Kane has scored a hat-trick.
+So, England have finished top of their group, beaten Germany and seen off Ukraine in a goalfest of a quarter final, in which Harry Kane has scored a hat-trick.

 What's next for England?